winniemei/Fintech2022/Assignment7/README.md

 ## Usage

-To use the ETF portfolio application simply clone the repository and run the **app.py** with:
+To use the ETF portfolio application simply clone the repository and run the **etf_analyzer.ipynb** with:

 ```python
 voila etf_analyzer.ipynb